jatacid/admin-page-spider/readme.txt

 Options to turn off and turn on.
 Simple and turns itself on when activated and deletes its own records from your database when you deactivate.

 == Changelog ==

+= 1.07 =
+* Added hooks for adding support & new features.
+* Moved various features around for code sustainability
+* Cleaned up Admin Pages & added checks for administrator rights so non users don't see a weird thing in their menubar.
+* Added link to settings in the plugin page
+* Added activation/Deactivation & uninstall cleanup

 = 1.06 =
 * Fixed syntax error with get_option array variable